SEO and franchises

 Can you think of a time when you’ve viewed a sketchy website or business listing?
 Odds are, any photos you may have seen were stock photos or extremely generic shots that could have been taken anywhere.

-- Real testimonials and reviews from customers.
-Any business website worth its salt has social proof on their website such as reviews, testimonials, star ratings, accreditations, or awards that show potential customers that past customers and other community members approve of their business.
+- Real testimonials and feedback from customers and your community.
+Any business website worth its salt has social proof on their website such as testimonials, star ratings, accreditations, or awards that show potential customers that past customers and other community members approve of their business.

 In many cases, the logo of the client, shield of the accrediting organization, source of the star rating, or name of the publication that issued the award will be listed, so a skeptical visitor could fact-check it.